DevExpress/devextreme-documentation/api-reference/10 UI Components/dxCheckBox/1 Configuration/enableThreeStateBehavior.md

     </tr>
 </table>

-If you set **enableThreeStateBehavior** to `true`, users can cycle through check box states in the following order:
+If you set **enableThreeStateBehavior** to `true`, users can cycle through CheckBox states in the following order:

 *Indeterminate → Checked → Unchecked → Indeterminate →  ...*

 If you set **enableThreeStateBehavior** property to `false`, users can only cycle between the checked and unchecked states.
-Note that a check box can initially appear in the indeterminate state, if you haven't set the value to either `true` or `false`.
+Note that the CheckBox can initially appear in the indeterminate state, if you haven't set the value to either `true` or `false`.

 *Indeterminate → Checked → Unchecked → Checked → Unchecked → ...*